On finite generation in magnitude (co)homology, and its torsion: Introduction

 \subsection{Acknowledgements}

 The authors wish to thank Daniele Celoria, for the helpful discussions.
-The second section of this paper was initially developed as part of a project in collaboration with him.
-The authors are also most grateful to Richard Hepworth and Yasuhiko Asao, for their valuable comments and feedbacks on the first draft of the paper.
-LC warmly thanks Anna Pidnebesna and Isa Dallmer-Zerbe for the many discussions and support.
-CC~is supported by the MIUR-PRIN project 2017JZ2SW5.
+The authors are also most grateful to Richard Hepworth and Yasuhiko Asao, for their valuable comments and feedback on the first draft of the paper.
+LC warmly thanks also Anna Pidnebesna and Isa Dallmer-Zerbe.
+The authors are grateful to INdAM-GNSAGA.
+LC~was partially supported by the Starting Grant 101077154 "Definable Algebraic Topology" from the European Research Council.
+CC~was supported by the MIUR-PRIN project 2017JZ2SW5 and acknowledges the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001.
+During the late stages of the writing of this paper, CC was partially supported by INdAM ``mensilità estero'' grant, and wishes to thank Maciej Borodzik and IMPAN for the hospitality.
+The authors are thankful to the referees for their comments, which led to an improvement of the paper.
+We are especially thankful to an anonymous referee who pointed out a mistake in an earlier version of the paper.